-2.2 Design Criteria
+2.5 Design criteria

-The design criteria must be ascertained and agreed with SA Water or its representative during all stages of investigation, concept design and detailed design in order to achieve a value-formoney installation that is fit for purpose and with minimum or negligible risks to SA Water.
+The design criteria must be ascertained and agreed upon with SA Water or its representative during all stages of investigation, concept design, and detailed design to achieve a value-for-money installation that is functional and has minimum or negligible risks to SA Water.
 The design criteria should consider the following aspects:

-1. Safety Considerations
+a.
+Safety Considerations:

 The installations are to be designed with the safety and welfare of construction, operation and maintenance personnel and the general public in mind, complying with statutory regulations.
-Wherever possible, electrical equipment and wiring should not be located in areas classified as hazardous.
+Wherever possible, electrical equipment and wiring should not be in areas classified as hazardous.

-2. Life Cycle Costs
+b.
+Life Cycle Costs:

-Designs should be innovative and incorporate the appropriate techniques and technology, in conjunction with the selection of appropriate equipment, to minimise the life cycle costs, while satisfying operation and maintenance requirements.
+Designs should be innovative and incorporate the appropriate techniques and technology, in conjunction with the selection of appropriate equipment, to minimise the life cycle costs while satisfying operation and maintenance requirements.
 Energy consumption must be given particular attention in this respect.

-3. Security of Operation
+c.
+Security of Operation:

-Designs should take into account the failure of a single item of equipment or a fault in a particular area of an installation is confined to the associated part of the installation and does not affect the continuous operation of the remaining parts of the installation, where possible.
+Designs should consider the failure of a single item of equipment or a fault in a particular area of an installation is confined to the associated part of the installation and does not affect the continuous operation of the remaining parts of the installation, where possible.

-4. Reliability
+d.
+Reliability: